Frequently Asked Questions

 Active Iron is better absorbed and better tolerated than other iron products.

 Active Iron targets the body’s ‘iron absorber’ the DMT-1.
-It is clinically proven to give better iron absorption and to work in tune with your body’s needs.
+It is clinically shown to give better iron absorption and to work in tune with your body’s needs.
 Active Iron’s advanced protein formulation helps protect the stomach from the irritant effects of iron.
 Unwanted side effects associated with other iron products such as stomach pain, cramping, nausea, constipation and flatulence are much less frequent and less severe with Active Iron.

 Can I get iron from my food?